IvanKulikov777/IvanKulikov777/README.md

 ### Glad to see you here!

-I studied to be a backend developer, but then I fell in love with data and statistics.
+I am a student at a technical university, and one of the few fields that have interested me is data science.
-Now I'm at the beginning of my journey into **Data Science**.
+I am currently at the beginning of my journey in the field of **Data Science**.

 ---